Eng-mohamedayman-cyber/CyberSecurity/Courses/MCSA/2(Virtualization).md

 ### Snapshot:
 A feature that saves the exact current state of a VM, allowing you to roll back if a failure or virus occurs.
 ### VHD / VMDK:
-Virtual Hard Disk formats used to store the virtual machine's files and data.
+Virtual Hard Disk formats used to store the VM's files and data.